 I cover the pan with a plastic film for its final rise.
 It takes almost 40-45 minutes.

+I let it cool in the pan for almost 25 minutes before slicing.
 That’s all.
 Enjoy this easy whole wheat bread recipe!

 No Knead Whole Wheat Bread